pjjonesnz/datatables-buttons-excel-styles/README.md

 * `sB3` - Column B, row 3 of the data rows
 * and more...

-For exmplaes of using these cell selections, while the docs are being written, please [view the demo](https://www.pauljones.co.nz/github/buttons-html5-styles/examples/simple_table_style.html), or have a look at the source of [buttons.html5.styles.templates.js](https://github.com/pjjonesnz/datatables-buttons-excel-styles/blob/master/js/buttons.html5.styles.templates.js)
+For examples of using these cell selections, while the docs are being written, please [view the demo](https://www.pauljones.co.nz/github/buttons-html5-styles/examples/simple_table_style.html), or have a look at the source of [buttons.html5.styles.templates.js](https://github.com/pjjonesnz/datatables-buttons-excel-styles/blob/master/js/buttons.html5.styles.templates.js)

 ** More docs underway - due end of May 2020 **